DirektDSP/Chasm/docs/roadmap.md

   - [x] MakeItLoud implementation
   - [x] Implementation into DSP Processor
   - [x] Implementation into Plugin Processor

+- [x] Modify character implementation to significantly reduce gain (v0.1.4)
+  - this is problematic since character is the feedback parameter for the allpass chains.
+  - We cant have too low a value since it does nothing but too high and its clipping time.

 ### Possible future additions